Distance-structure fidelity,

 verified in the open.

-Using 768-dimensional synthetic data with known ground-truth geometry, we quantitatively compared how faithfully seven dimensionality-reduction methods (PCA / Isomap / t-SNE / UMAP / PyMDE / PCC / toorPIA) carry high-dimensional distance structure into 2D, using distance-band Shepard ρ as a common metric.
+Using six synthetic datasets with known ground-truth geometry (non-uniform density, dense clusters, continuous transition, outliers, imbalanced populations, time-series random walks), we fed identical raw data to eight dimensionality-reduction methods (PCA / Isomap / t-SNE / UMAP / PyMDE / PCC / DREAMS / toorPIA) and quantitatively compared how faithfully each carries high-dimensional distance structure into 2D — do points far apart in high dimensions stay far apart, and close ones close? — using a common metric (distance-band Shepard ρ).
+The result: toorPIA ranks first overall on five of the six datasets.
 The code, the hypotheses, and every method's output coordinates are published on GitHub — every number can be recomputed offline by anyone.

 separation of unseen anomalies (vs. normal-region radius)